clairey-zx81/json-model/BACKLOG.md

 - [x] tests: fix `wip/openapi-310-models`
 - [x] tests: optimized openapi-310-models should have fully removed schema stuff
 - [x] static: optimize 1 must or may property case with a direct comparison
-- [ ] static: choose threshold for switching between few/may must/may props
+- [x] static: choose threshold for switching between few/may must/may props
+- [ ] static: reuse already generated may/must maps when possible
 - [ ] optim: allow more substitutions after transformations? when/where to trigger optims?
 - [ ] command: rething option usage for compilation.
 - [ ] backend: fix `untype00` schema